assist-project/state-machine-bug-finder/README.md

 > **_NOTE:_**  These environment variables are needed so that `mvn install` can install ocaml files. `LD_LIBRARY_PATH` does not need to be set on macOS, but only on Linux.

+* For detailed instructions on how to install OCaml and Menhir, consult the README file in [*pattern-language*](/pattern-language/)

 ## Usage

 **SMBugFinder** can be used as a stand-alone testing tool, or as a library which can be incorporated in other protocol state fuzzers (e.g., [DTLS-Fuzzer][dtlsfuzzer] or [EDHOC-Fuzzer][edhocfuzzer]) to automate analysis of the models they generate.